jTaiwo/income_prediction/README.md

 # income_prediction
-The income predicts income using Random Forest ML Algorithm
+The model predicts income using Random Forest ML Algorithm Dataset used is from the UCI ML Repo: Cencus income dataset